natwoj/wo-starter/README.md

 ## Barcadia v2 starter customized by natwoj

 Barcadia is a GatsbyJS starter theme that uses Contentful for content management.
-It includes the main configuration files found in Gatsby.

 ### Customizing / working on: